Health & Safety

 Vaccinations

-Holden strongly urges everyone who comes to the Village to take precautions against seasonal and recurring illness such as colds, flu, and COVID by staying up to date with vaccines and boosters.
+Holden strongly urges everyone who comes to the Village to take precautions against seasonal and recurring illness such as colds, flu, and any infectious disease by staying up to date with vaccines and boosters.

 Winter Safety